 We've found that the cargo area is sized well, but a small opening may frustrate some looking to stuff larger items into the trunk.
 In premium models, the trunk can be opened by waving a foot underneath the rear bumper if the keyfob is nearby.

 The reality check comes in sizing up the exterior.
 At about 183 inches long—a few inches longer than the previous version—the 3-Series sedan is still very much compact by U.S. standards.
 In its last redesign, the 3-Series got a couple of extra inches of length and wheelbase, although that didn't punt it anywhere close to midsize.

-In all versions and body styles of the 3-Series, you get the latest version of iDrive, which requires you to use a multi-way controller down on the center console to navigate menus for non-essential functions.
-It's much easier to intuit than earlier versions of the system, and we don't seeing it as a deal-breaker, yet you'll want to spend some time getting a tutorial at the dealership.
+BMW equips most versions of the 3-Series with its iDrive system, which uses a controller placed in the center console to control infotainment and vehicle functions.
+It's easier to use than maligned versions in earlier vehicles, but we still recommend spending time with the dealer to go through functions and systems to come up to speed.
 What we do like very much, however, is the capacitive touch pad atop the controller—a cool feature that allows you to trace out letters, for destination entry, for example.

 In all versions of the 3-Series, the ride quality is well sorted and superb.
 The base suspension setup in the 328i is the most isolated thanks to a taller sidewall on its tires, but opting for bigger wheels or sportier tires doesn't spoil the ride much.
 That much can't be said about some of the BMW 3-Series' rivals, which can be harsh on firmer tires.

 Having said that, the 3-Series can be a little harsher on coarser pavement, but not as bad as others in the class such as the Lexus IS or Infiniti Q50.